ddella/WebSocket/README.md

 ## Step 4 — Test the WebSocket Server

 Start your browser, type this url `localhost:8080`, fill the information and press `connect`.
-Type a message in the `input message box` and hit the button `Send Message`, if Successful, the server will send the message back in the box below.
+Type a message in the `input message box` and hit the button `Send Message`, if successful, the server will send the message back in the box below.
 If the connect button is greyed out, it worked !

 ![Successful connection](images/connected.png "Success")